18 Affordable Anti-Theft Tips to Keep Burglars Out of Your Home

 3. Fake burglars out.

 To cut back on costs, some homeowners install fake cameras.
 If you are considering this tactic, ensure that your camera looks legitimate.
-Savvy burglars will not be fooled by toy cameras.
+Toy cameras will not fool savvy burglars.

 4. Don’t give burglars an easy way up.

 Don’t store ladders outside.
-A burglar, posing as a handyman, could use the ladder to gain access to a balcony or second-floor window.
+A burglar, posing as a handyman, could use the ladder to access a balcony or second-floor window.

 5. Make burglars beware.